Automated Inference of Graph Transformation Rules: Methods

 The complexity $K(S)$ measures the number of distinct transformations, including their execution conditions, allowed by the graph transformation model.
 The measure $K(S)$ thus captures the amount of elementary behaviors the model exhibits, or in other words, the diversity of the model dynamics.
 Such a complexity measure is useful for study and evaluation of empirically inferred input transition systems.
 In the case of chemical reaction networks, for instance, the complexity allows for formal reasoning about the underlying model of chemistry, opening up possibilities for comparison and further analysis of various industrial and biological processes.

 The complexity measure is also of interest from the computational perspective.
 Akin to a formal grammar in formal language theory, a graph transformation model can be treated as a solution of a computable problem. $K(S)$ then measures the complexity of said solution (or program).
-Rather than measuring the resources required for computation, such as time or space, $K(S)$ measures the smallest encoding of the solution, or program, itself, closely resembling Kolmogorov complexity~\cite{Kolmogorov98}.
-Indeed, the minimal exact generating rule set based complexity is an abstraction of the Kolmogorov complexity of graph transformation models.
+Rather than measuring the resources required for computation, such as time or space, $K(S)$ measures the smallest encoding of the solution, or program, itself, closely resembling Kolmogorov complexity~\cite{Kolmogorov98}, which measures the minimum size of a program solving a given problem.
+Indeed, the minimal exact generating rule set based complexity is an abstraction of the Kolmogorov complexity adapted to graph transformation models.
 Abstraction on the account of only considering the number of rules, not the size of the rules themselves.

 A reader learned in complexity theory might correctly remark that computing Kolmogorov complexity is a well-known undecidable problem~\cite{ChaitinAC95}.
-Indeed, $K(S)$ only expresses the complexity of a single model, that is a single solution of a given problem, not the minimum across the entire solution (program) space.
+Indeed, $S$ is only one graph transformation solution of a given problem and $K(S)$ only expresses the complexity of that single solution, not the minimum across the entire solution (program) space.
 This disparity is illustrated in Example~\ref{ex:edge_contraction} using edge contraction to compute a spanning tree.

+\begin{example}[Generating Rule Sets] Consider the input transition system $S$ from Example~\ref{ex:input_transition_system}.
+In spite of only having three transitions, there exist multiple rule sets (exact) generating $S$.
+We showcase some of them in Figure~\ref{fig:generating_rule_sets}.

+Let us first consider the rule set $\{p_0, p_1, p_2\}$ (Figure~\ref{fig:generating_rule_set}).
+This rule set uses a unique generating rule for each of the transitions, $p_0$ for $t_0$, $p_1$ for $t_1$ and $p_2$ for $t_2$, and is exact, allowing no spurious behavior.
+Upon closer inspection, however, we observe each of the rules performs the same underlying transformation, differing only in the unchanging (invariant) part.
+The rules $p_0, p_1, p_2$ having a common subrule, indicates that a smaller generating rule set might exist.

+Indeed, the singleton set $\{p_3\}$ (Figure~\ref{fig:minimal_not_exact}) is a minimal generating rule set, however, it generates spurious transitions.
+E.g., $p_3$ can be applied to $G = g_0 \oplus g_0$ to create a transition not present in $\mc{T}(S)$.

+Ultimately, at least two rules are required to obtain an exact generating rule set, $\{p_0, p_5\}$, making it the minimal exact (Figure~\ref{fig:minimal_semantics}).